He-jerry/He-jerry.github.io/README.md

 [https://github.com/NVIDIA/retinanet-examples](https://github.com/NVIDIA/retinanet-examples)

-The sample result of these three networks are shown in below:
+The sample result of the Yolov3(Current Best) are shown in below:

 <img alt="https://github.com/He-jerry/He-jerry.github.io/raw/main/Xenoblade2/teaser%20video/result.gif" src="https://github.com/He-jerry/He-jerry.github.io/raw/main/Xenoblade2/teaser%20video/result.gif" width="384" height="">

+However, the problem is that, although the shape/texture of the object is similar, the difference of the backgrounud will cause the different detection result.

+For example, I test another sample video in different scene(Snow scene):